MarkGardnerUSyd/packaging_demo/docs/html/_sources/testing.md.txt

 Now at this point, we can do a few things:

 1. Write some more tests.
-This is tricky for methods that generate a function for two reasons; generating plots from the command line often blocks further execution of scripts, and it is hard to test if a plot is 'right' or not.
+This is tricky for methods that generate a function for two reasons;
+   1. generating plots from the command line often blocks further execution of scripts
+   2. It is hard to explain to a code if a plot is 'right' or not.

 2. Just accept our bad coverage and move on
 3. tell coverage we intentionally left that method out of our test framework by putting ```# pragma: no cover``` next to the method definition.